CCAT Foundation Level Course

 - Executive jet aircraft facilities

-- Demonstrations of commonly used air portable equipment
+- Demonstrations of commonly used air portable medical equipment

 - Lifting and loading techniques